Hudson Valley Divorce Lawyers

 While same-sex couples and heterosexual couples face similar challenges in the divorce process, same-sex divorce and custody cases can be more complicated.
 Our divorce lawyers in Beacon, NY, are able to navigate complex family law issues, and we understand the nuances that are unique to same-sex divorce cases.
 We provide outstanding legal representation to our clients regardless of sexual or gender orientation.

-Contact a Dutchess County divorce lawyer for a free consultation.
+Contact a Dutchess County divorce lawyer for a consultation.
 Our office is located in Beacon.
 Proudly serving Hudson Valley, Orange County, Ulster County, and Putnam County.

 Flexible To Work With Your Schedule